 Do you really want to allow anybody to register with your website?
 Probably not, unless you run an ecommerce store, forum or similar.

 If you don’t want to allow people to register on your site: go to ‘Settings‘ -> ‘General‘, and make sure ‘Anyone can register‘ is unticked.

 If you’re allowing visitors to register with your site in order to cut back on spam, at the very least make sure that ‘New user default role‘ is set to ‘subscriber‘ under ‘Settings‘ -> ‘General‘.

 8).
 Enforce strong passwords

-When you are creating a new password for a user, WordPress does give you feedback on how strong it thinks the password is, but it stops just shy of forcing users to actually use strong passwords.
+When you are creating a new password for a user, WordPress gives you feedback on how strong it thinks the password is.
+The problem is, it stops just shy of forcing users to actually use strong passwords.
 You have to do this manually, which does seem a little silly.

 So as the administrator of your site, change all user passwords to something you know is strong, or email your users and ask them to do the same.